smithtp/hotterbetterprokaryotes/README.md

     1. Python
     2. R
 4. Instructions for Use
+    1. Demo
-    1. Main Analysis
+    2. Main Analysis
-    2. Further Analysis and Figures
+    3. Further Analysis and Figures
-6. Citation
+5. Citation

 ## Overview